ryanhillman/ai-civilization-simulator/README.md

 AI Civilization Simulator is a production-oriented platform that explores how deterministic simulation systems can be augmented with selective large-language-model reasoning without sacrificing reproducibility.

-The system demonstrates modern cloud deployment patterns, domain-driven backend design, and AI integration as an optional interpretation layer rather than core decision logic.
+The system demonstrates portable cloud deployment patterns and AI integration as an optional interpretation layer rather than core decision logic.

 ---